New Product of the Year Nominees

 Vote for Product of the Year at The ASSEMBLY Show

-To help draw attention to the breadth and quality of new technologies on display, we’re holding the 2nd annual “Product of the Year” contest at the show, and you—the attendees—will be the judges.
-We’ve nominated 20 products in five categories that we think are particularly innovative.
-All you have to do is vote for your favorite when you visit the exhibit hall on Tuesday, October 22 or Wednesday, October 23.
-Voting will take place in Town Square right in the center of the exhibit hall.
+To help draw attention to the breadth and quality of new technologies on display, we’re holding the 3rd annual “Product of the Year” contest at the show, and you—the attendees—will be the judges.
+A total of 20 products will be nominated across five categories that we think are particularly innovative.
+All you have to do is vote for your favorite when you visit the exhibit hall on Tuesday, October 27 or Wednesday, October 28.
+Voting will take place in booth #2325.

 The winners in each category will be announced Thursday, Oct.
-24, at 9:30 a.m. in Learning Theater #1.
-Here’s the low-down on the nominees:
+29, at 9:30 a.m. in Learning Theater #1.
+Check out who was nominated in 2019:

 Category #1: Assembly Machines & Systems

 Linear-Motor Conveyance System for High-Speed Assembly